mozaik-association/mozaik/docs/9Mandats-module.md

 !!!info

-    This whole part is an option offered by Mozaik to better track the election of proxies.
+    This whole part is an option offered by Mozaik to better follow-up the election of proxies.
 However, it is possible to directly create a mandate without going through these steps.

 <figure markdown>
 ![screenshot 15](img/screen15.png)